WHY AM I DOING THIS?

 But then, of course, the pandemic forced us all to step out of our lives.
 A few weeks before I was due to start, we were locked down, and all my plans, like everyone’s, were ruined.
 The training stopped abruptly and my only walking was for the hour’s authorised exercise that we could do within our area.

 With the relaxation of the Covid mitigations, I could consider the big walk again.
-For various reasons I’ve reversed the original journey, now walking South to North.
-I’ve also adjusted the route a little, making the average walking day a little longer than in the original plan - learning from the C2C that I’m capable of slightly longer days.
-The adventure will run from the beginning of June till towards the end of September.
-Instead of marking the end of teaching, it now marks me turning 60 this year.
-Feels like a great way to do that.
+For various reasons I reversed the original journey, now walking South to North.
+I also adjusted the route a little, making the average walking day a little longer than in the original plan - learning from the C2C that I’m capable of slightly longer days.
+The adventure was planned to run from the beginning of June till towards the end of September 2022.
+Instead of marking the end of teaching, it was marking me turning 60 in the October.
+It felt like a great way to do that.

-This blog is intended to be a record for me of the journey, both physically and mentally, and also a way of people keeping up with what I'm doing.
-In itself writing it will be a challenge, but I learnt a lot from writing the blog last year, it was a great way of processing what I’d been doing, given I mainly didn’t have people to talk it through with.
+This blog was intended to be a record for me of the long journey, both physically and mentally, and also a way of people keeping up with what I'm doing.
+I learnt a lot from writing it, as a great way of processing the day, given I mainly don't have people to talk it through with.
 I discovered that I enjoyed writing, and also, to my surprise, others seemed to enjoy reading it.
+So, on finishing the big walk, and looking for other challenges, I decided to keep blogging to share my ongoing adventures.